 Your sales pipeline is, basically, your sales process.
 From awareness through to closing the sale.

-But it’s a visual representation of where your leads are in your process.
+But it’s a visual representation of where your leads are in your sales process.
 Like a map, if you will, of where your leads are.
 Where they’re stuck, etc.

 You’re already well aware of what lead gen is.
 Whether you’re messaging prospects on LinkedIn, advertising on social media, or cold mailing prospects – you’ve already got lead gen in place.
 If not, you can get inspiration for your lead generation efforts with these 39+ examples.